-The operation of the policy framework is detailed in the Risk Management System detailed in the System of Governance.
-Worthy of note is the following.
+The operation of the policy framework is detailed in the risk management system detailed in the system of governance.
+Worthy of note are the following:

-- Second line review and challenge first line control and control validation activities in order to provide assurance that the controls and associated validation are designed and operating effectively and sufficiently mitigate the risk to bring within appetite - Policies are subject to an annual review, led by the Line 1 owner and supported by the risk function.
-Any change is subject to review, challenge and agreement from the Control Governance Advisory Committee

-- Policy owners must ensure that the Minimum Requirements defined in the policies are in place across business functions to meet the requirements of the policy - Requests for variation, risk acceptance and/or remediation plans against Group policy requirements agreed must follow the Policy Management Lifecycle
+- Second line review and challenge first line control and control validation activities in order to provide assurance that the controls and associated validation are designed and operating effectively and sufficiently mitigate the risk to bring within appetite - Policies are subject to an annual review, led by the line 1 owner and supported by the risk function.
+Any change is subject to review, challenge and agreement from the ORSA Committee - Policy owners must ensure that the minimum requirements and controls defined in the policies are in place across business functions to meet the requirements of the policy - Requests for variation, risk acceptance and/or remediation plans agreed must follow the Policy Management Lifecycle

 The business manages risks on an ongoing basis in line with risk appetite.
-The business clearly documents the management and / or mitigation of the risk exposure through Risk Avoidance, Risk Reduction, Risk Transfer or Risk Acceptance.
-Where the risk exposure is judged to be unacceptable relative to risk appetite, actions must be taken to mitigate and / or manage the risk.
+The business clearly documents the management and/or mitigation of the risk exposure through risk avoidance, risk reduction, risk transfer or risk acceptance.
+Where the risk exposure is judged to be unacceptable relative to risk appetite, actions must be taken to mitigate and/or manage the risk.

-In managing and/or mitigating risk, the following four areas are considered.
+In managing and/or mitigating risk, the following four areas are considered:

-- Risk Avoidance, defined as not engaging in the activity that gives rise to the risk exposure.
-This may include a change in the scope of activities that present the risk exposure - Risk Reduction, defined as a reduction in the probability and/or impact of the risk exposure.
-This would be achieved by either: - o Implementing new or enhancing existing controls - o Transferring the business activity, for example to an outsourced provider - Risk Transfer, defined as the movement of the risk exposure to another party who is more willing to bear the impact, for example through an insurance arrangement.
-Risk Transfer must be assessed and referenced to the risk appetite, the type of risk, the scale of the potential impact and/or costs and exclusions. - Risk Acceptance, defined as an agreement by the business to retain and manage the risk exposure, for example where no mitigation is available to mitigate the risk or the cost of mitigation is deemed to be excessive in relation to the risk mitigation benefit.
+- Risk avoidance defined as not engaging in the activity that gives rise to the risk exposure.
+This may include a change in the scope of activities that present the risk exposure - Risk reduction defined as a reduction in the probability and/or impact of the risk exposure.
+This would be achieved by either implementing new or enhancing existing controls, or transforming the business activity, for example to an outsourced provider - Risk transfer defined as the movement of the risk exposure to another party who is more willing to bear the impact, for example through an insurance arrangement.
+Risk transfer must be assessed and referenced to the risk appetite, the type of risk, the scale of the potential impact and/or costs and exclusions - Risk acceptance defined as an agreement by the business to retain and manage the risk exposure, for example where no mitigation is available to mitigate the risk or the cost of mitigation is deemed to be excessive in relation to the risk mitigation benefit